transloadit/uppy/website/src/docs/writing-plugins.md

 #### `update(state)`

 Called on each state update.
-You will rarely need to use this, it is mostly handy if you want to build a UI plugin using something other than Preact.
+You will rarely need to use this, unless if you want to build a UI plugin using something other than Preact.

 #### `onUnmount()`